bitpay/wallet/README.md

 [![Coverage Status](https://img.shields.io/coveralls/bitpay/copay.svg)](https://coveralls.io/r/bitpay/copay?branch=master)
 [![Stories in Ready](https://badge.waffle.io/bitpay/copay.svg?label=in progress&title=In progress)](https://waffle.io/bitpay/copay)

-Copay is a secure bitcoin wallet for friends and companies.
+Copay is an open-source secure bitcoin wallet platform for friends and companies.
 Easy-to-use multisignature bitcoin wallet, bringing corporate-level security to ordinary people.

 When friends or company executives join a Copay wallet, more than one person must sign every transaction.
-If your computer is compromised and your private keys are stolen, the bitcoins are still safe.
+If your computer is compromised and your private keys are stolen, the bitcoins are still safe if you use the multi-signature feature.
 This is in addition to state-of-the-art encrypted storage and communication.

 ## Before you start